User experience (UX) standards for forms

 6. Indicate optional fields

 When we create forms, we should only be asking people for information we need to deliver the service.
-This means all fields are mandatory or required.
+So by default, all form fields are mandatory or required.

 7. Make sure your form is available in French